Bipanchandra06/Image-Spoof-Detection/readme2.md

 A multi-stage image spoof detection pipeline integrating deep learning and traditional machine learning models, served via a Flask web application.

+*This was a team project.
+My primary contribution was the development of the **2D Forgery Detection** module.*
 ---

 ## Table of Contents